Shadowtail117/ATCBot/README.md

 ## Design

-ATCBot will publish lobby information using a singular message per game, preferably within its own channel(s) on the server.
-It will fetch lobby information continuously except when told to stop, and will wait a variable amount of time per second based on the configuration that it is running.
+ATCBot will publish lobby information using a singular message per game, preferably within its own channel(s) on the server, as well as a message depicting its current status.
+It will fetch lobby information continuously except when told to stop, and will wait a variable amount of time between updates based on the configuration that it is running.

 Most variables of the bot are changeable using slash commands.
 See below.